I wish I could show with a lot of pictures how this rhino comes along in his habitat on Alpo Koivumäki's farm in Kauhajoki, Finland.

 picture courtesy of Minna Haveri

-Koivumäki depicted lions, crocodiles, snakes, rhino's, elephants, birds, you name it, all together a menagerie that has become known as Alpo's Savanne.
+Koivumäki depicted lions, crocodiles, snakes, rhino's, elephants, birds, you name it, all together a menagerie that has become known as Alpo's Savanna.

-It is most impressive, in my opinion, that his animals look so unbelievable animated, although composed of a combination of scrap materials.
+The animals make a very animated impression, although composed of a combination of scrap materials.
 Just an empty oil drum on two legs would represent a lively bird.

 overview of part of the art environment